emilvictor/level-up/README.md

 Tested by the following people:

-1. Jane Doe
+1. Hugo Sundberg
-2. John Doe
+2. Simon Lindstedt
 3. Jane Doe

 Tested by the following muggles (non-coders):